Artists in Residence FAQs

 If you are successful, we will pay the £3000 bursary on a date agreed with you.
 Equipment or advice paid for with the £500 must be agreed with our team first and should be invoiced to Sage.
 For the residential retreat, Sage will cover travel and accommodation which can be booked by us or you.

 In addition, we will provide a performance fee for the event in June.
 This will be a total fee for all performers and will be negotiated with the artist nearer the time, depending on the scale of the proposed performance and potential ticket income.
 If you choose to make any additional funding applications for the project, we will support you with this.

 I’ve never been to Sage Gateshead, what is it like?

-There’s a café on the Concourse which has a great view across Newcastle and the River Tyne, and you’re also welcome to bring your own food to eat in your rehearsal room.
+The Concourse has a great view across Newcastle and the River Tyne.
+There is a co-working area and café (currently closed) and you’re welcome to bring your own food to eat in your rehearsal room.
 Plenty of parking is available, there are bus and metro routes nearby.
-(Please note that the metro is wheelchair accessible but unfortunately mobility scooters are not permitted.)
+Please note that the metro is wheelchair accessible but unfortunately mobility scooters are not permitted.

 What impact will Coronavirus have on this programme?

 Sage Gateshead is currently opening only for a small number of live streamed performances and our artist development work continues online.
 We are intending to re-open rehearsal spaces in September but we hope you will still be able to work on the project from home if the venue is closed at any point during the programme due to further Covid-19 restrictions.
 We expect that the residency performance will be able to take place in June 2022 as planned, but it is still possible that some of the activity will need to take place online to ensure the safety of everyone involved.

 All artists attending Sage Gateshead need to carry out rapid lateral flow testing at home before arriving at the building.
 Further details will be provided at the start of the residency.